 Your holiday park sales representative will explain this during your site visit, and you'll find details in your pitch licence agreement.

-So what happens when you come to the end of your caravan lease?
+So what happens when you come to the end of your pitch licence?
 There are several options available.

-Many owners choose to upgrade their holiday before coming to the end of their lease, and in this case, it is a simple change of paperwork.
+Many owners choose to upgrade their holiday home before coming to the end of their pitch licence, and in this case, it is a simple change of paperwork.

-If you do not wish to move, you can ask your park to extend your lease as mentioned above.
+If you do not wish to move, you can ask your park to extend your pitch licence as mentioned above.

 What To Look Out For In Your Owners Pack